aws-samples/deep-learning-models/models/vision/detection/docs/FASTER_RCNN.md

 The implementation achieves fast training times through usage of multi image batches per GPU, mixed precision training, and TensorFlow autograph feature.
 The code is fully TF 2.x compatible and supports debugging in Eager mode as well.

 Additionally, the backbone is easily swappable, and TF Keras pretrained weights can be used for initializing the backbone weights.

+Our implementation provides an optional mask head, which can be enables by supplying a mask head configuration in the configuration file.
+An example default configuration can be found in the configuration files.

 ### Status